abhiramr/pyquality/README.md

 - This performs all the operations in the Config file for you.
 - What else can you do with it?

+## Coming back to our question of debate - 1 or many?

+- Is there really 1 tool to rule them all?
+- Prospector comes close.
+- But you will have to run pytest and coverage anyway.